Most voters will tell you they’re turned off by negative campaign mailers and ads.

 Once you have that, see how you can contrast yourself to your opponent in this area.

-You also need to keep the line of attack as simple as possible so the voters get it the first time they see it.
+You must keep the line of attack as simple as possible so the voters comprehend the message you are sending the first time they see it.

 The most effective I’ve ever seen this done was in a 2002 Republican State Senate Primary in California.